hnmahamud/campaign-project/README.md

 The client server is built with ReactJS and And the backend server is built with NodeJS.
 Two servers need to be opened to run the project perfectly.

 #### [NB: To facilitate the examiner's checking, I have added the environment variable(.env and .env.local) files.
 Although this is not recommended, But i did it because examiner can quickly run the project without any configuration.
-If the examiner wants, he can change them according to his own] -- DANGER!
+If the examiner wants, he/she can change them according to his own] -- DANGER!

 # To run the project: